armorcommander/stelligent-u/01-cloudformation/README.md

 > This was a bit confusing to me at first since I didn't realize that there were specific
 > AWS Types for different policies.
 At first, I was using 'AWS::IAM::Policy' which creates
 > inline policies which is not what I wanted (especially since they don't have their own
 > ARNs).
-After some doign some googling and reading further in the AWS docs, I realized that
+After some doing some googling and reading further in the AWS docs, I realized that
 > I needed to use 'AWS::IAM::ManagedPolicy' instead to create the right type of policy.
 Once
 > I did that, things worked as expected.
 The cli that I used: